 At Apollo after school program activities, students have access to STEM lessons regularly, and during our Chicago summer camp, children will participate in daily STEM activities that go along with weekly and daily themes.
 As part of our daily summer program for kids, students will build, create, study cause and effect, and engage in scientific reasoning, while also learning about themselves and how to work with a team.

 STEM gives children an opportunity to learn in a natural way – through investigation, exploration, and critical thinking.
-Keeping checking the blog in upcoming weeks as I will be adding some fun summer STEM lessons that you can do with your children at home!
+Keep checking the blog in upcoming weeks as I will be adding some fun summer STEM lessons that you can do with your children at home!